 Stall Saturday 19 July at Brightling Flower and Dog show

-Following on from our successful event in 2023 about using alternative energy sources to heat our homes we return with a first-hand report from a Brightling resident on how an airsource heat pump has actually performed in their old property across a whole year, and answering the critical question – were they warm enough?
-We’ll also be joined by retrofit specialist Martin Turner from Energise Sussex Coast, who will answer questions and give an overview of how to heat even old homes greener.
+Following on from our successful event in 2023 about using alternative energy sources to heat our homes we returned with a first-hand report from a Brightling resident on how an airsource heat pump actually performed in their old property across a whole year.
+Retrofit specialist Martin Turner from Energise Sussex Coast gave an overview of how to heat even old homes greener.

 Dead Hedge Laying: a multi-year project